subsquid/docs/docs/tutorials/bayc/step-two-deriving-owners-and-tokens.md

     return tokens
 }
 ```
-Some of the `Token`s and `Owner`s might have been encountered in previous batches, so we use `ctx.store.upsert()` to store instances of these entities while updating any older versions.
+Some `Token`s and `Owner`s might have been already created in previous batches, so we use `ctx.store.upsert()` to store instances of these entities while updating any older versions.

 :::info
-In some circumstances we might have had to retrieve the old entity instances from the database before updating, but here we have all the data that their newer version may possibly hold and there is no need to retrieve anything.
-Any row overwrites by `ctx.store.upsert()` will not incur data loss.
+In some circumstances we might have had to retrieve the old entity instances from the database before updating, but here we have all the required fields populated, so we simply overwrite the whole entity with `ctx.store.upsert()`.
 :::

 Finally, we create an array of `Transfer` entity instances through a simple mapping: